The original version of this poem appeared in Banango Street

 of want

-The original version of this poem was published in Prick of the Spindle (8.1)
+The original version of this poem appeared in Prick of the Spindle

 I want to talk about